RajatRasal/rajatrasal.github.io/_posts/2019-09-05-Import-*-is-a-CRIME-worthy-of-death.md

 }
 ```

-The worst case scenario I can think of here is ```using``` an entire namespace from a header file such that **all the identifiers within the namespace becomes part of the published API.**
+The worst case scenario I can think of here is ```using``` an entire namespace from a header file such that **all the identifiers within the namespace end up as part of a published API.**

 ### Back to the problem - Python
 Unlike Java and C++, name clashes in Python cannot be resolved until runtime since Python is an interpreter language.